rwilson504/Blogger/ado-service-dataverse-dataflow/ado-service-dataverse-dataflow.md

 ## Step 3: Efficiently Combining Data for Synchronization

-To optimize our synchronization process, we strategically combine data, ensuring that we only query Azure DevOps for updates on ADO item IDs present in our Dataverse environment.
-This method significantly reduces Azure API usage, focusing our efforts on necessary data retrieval and processing.
-Sample code provided below illustrates how this efficient combination is achieved:
+As we proceed to optimize our synchronization process, it's important to address the configuration needed when actually running the query.
+This step ensures that we only query Azure DevOps for updates on ADO item IDs present in our Dataverse environment, significantly reducing Azure API usage.
+Below, we've provided sample code and now include essential guidance on configuring the connection for the Azure DevOps (ADO) URL.

 ### Efficient Data Fetching and Processing